-Reductions in embodied carbon for UBC's buildings are expected to be achieved through a spectrum of policies and recommendations.
-Embodied carbon reduction targets address reductions on a building level.
-For institutional projects guidance for individual materials and systems will be provided in the Technical Guidelines.
+For individual materials and systems, guidance will be provided in the UBC Technical Guidelines for institutional projects and in REAP (Residential Environmental Assessment Program) for neighbourhood buildings on the Vancouver campus.
 These policies will encourage design teams to focus on efficient designs through the selection of low carbon structural systems and building materials.
-Consultants are also encouraged to develop adaptive and flexible designs which can be dissembled at the end of life and are both durable and easy to maintain.
+Consultants are further encouraged to develop adaptive and flexible designs which can be dissembled at the end of life and are both durable and easy to maintain.